dichternebel/daddel-bot/rcon-function/README.md

 ## Getting started

 This is a serverless API that runs on Azure Functions.
-It's written entirely in C# using .Net Core 3.1 and uses a Cosmos DB for storing configuration doscuments.
+It's written entirely in C# using .Net Core 3.1 and uses a Cosmos DB for storing configuration documents.
 Credentials are stored using the TripleDESCryptoServiceProvider with a combination of a strong master key and a Discord snowflake coming from the current discord user.

 These are the targets I am running the backend on:
 * Azure Cosmos DB instance for [free](https://azure.microsoft.com/en-us/services/cosmos-db/)